GraphSearchNet: Enhancing GNNs via Capturing Global Dependencies for Semantic Code Search: Introduction

 With the fast development of the software industry over the past few years, the global source code over public and private repositories (\eg, on GitHub or Bitbucket) is reaching an unprecedented amount.
 It is already commonly recognized that the software industry is entering the ``\emph{Big Code}'' era.
 Code search, which aims to search the relevant code snippets based on the natural language query from a large code corpus (\eg, Github, Stack Overflow, or private ones), has become a critical problem in the ``\emph{Big Code}'' era.
 In addition, some studies~\cite{liu2021opportunities, bajracharya2012analyzing} also have shown that more than 90\% of the efforts from the software developers aim at reusing the existing code.
 Hence, an accurate code search system can greatly improve software productivity and quality, while reducing the software development cost.

 Automated code search is far from settled.
-Some early attempts were started with leveraging {information retrieval} (IR) techniques to capture the relationship of the code and the query by keyword matching~\cite{lu2015query, bajracharya2006sourcerer, bajracharya2012analyzing, krugler2013krugle}.
-However, such techniques are ad-hoc, making it limited especially when no common keywords exist in the source code and queries.
+Some early attempts were started by leveraging {information retrieval} (IR) techniques to capture the relationship of the code and the query by keyword matching~\cite{lu2015query, bajracharya2006sourcerer, bajracharya2012analyzing, krugler2013krugle}.
+However, such techniques are ad-hoc, making them limited especially when no common keywords exist in the source code and queries.
 Furthermore, the extracted keywords from the query tend to be short, which cannot represent the rich semantics behind the text.
 To address these limitations, many works expand the query format and reformulate it with different expressions~\cite{haiduc2013automatic, hill2011improving, lu2015query, mcmillan2011portfolio, lv2015codehow}.
 For example, Lu et al.~\cite{lu2015query} expanded the query with some synonyms generated from WordNet~\cite{miller1998wordnet} to improve the hit ratio.
 CodeMatcher~\cite{liu2021codematcher} proposed an IR-based model by collecting metadata for query words to identify irrelevant/noisy ones and iteratively performing the fuzzy search with the important query words on the codebase to return the program candidates.
-These IR-based techniques essentially perform the matching process based on keywords, the semantic gap between the program and the natural language query has still existed.
+These IR-based techniques essentially perform the matching process based on keywords.
+However, since code or natural language query has different types of semantic variants, an effective code search system requires a high-level semantic mapping between code and natural language queries.